Lessons

 wedgie logo text vert min

-These four lessons were updated in April 2023 and comprise activities that use inquiry-based science instruction, aligned to standards for grades 6 – 8 with suggested modifications for grades 9 – 12, to teach students about how biologists and artists work together to study and protect these native Hawaiian seabirds.
+The curriculum package (introduction and five lessons) includes activities that use inquiry-based science instruction, aligned to standards for grades 6 – 8 with suggested modifications for grades 9 – 12, to teach students about how biologists and artists work together to study and protect native Hawaiian seabirds

-Students will learn about the shearwater life cycle, and study their growing populations.
+Learn about the shearwater life cycle and study their growing populations.

 Meet a Seabird